 These files are for the Mattel Apptivity King Pig toy, which can be used to unlock special content in the iPad version.
 The King Pig sprites are used for level successes and failures.
 This content is now unlockable as of version 2.2.0 (v2.3.0 and newer if on iPhone, Android, MAC, and PC).

 These are some files from the toy's splash screen.

 HD and Free (3.2.0 and newer)

 This image contains the used Rovio logo, and the words HD and Free.
 There is no Free version of Angry Birds for the PC (the unlicensed version does not use "Free").

-This button links to Toons.TV in the mobile versions.
+This button was used in the mobile versions to the now shut down Toons.TV service.
 It never came to PC.

 |iOS||Angry Birds • Epic • Stella • Transformers • Fight! • Angry Birds 2 • Football! • Go! • Friends • Reloaded • Rovio Classics: Angry Birds • Angry Birds POP!|

 |Android||Angry Birds • Epic • Seasons • Space • Rio • Star Wars • Star Wars II • Stella • Transformers • Fight! • Angry Birds 2 • Go! • Angry Birds Friends (Android, WebGL) • Football! • Bad Piggies • Rovio Classics: Angry Birds • Angry Birds POP!|

 |Windows||Angry Birds • Seasons • Space • Rio • Star Wars • Bad Piggies • Friends|